skrshisode/queuingsystem/README.md

   in order to store it in localstorage and perform proper API calls.
 * Driver triggers dropoff of the customer which is simulated using `setTimeout` function.
-If page is reloaded then it gets cleared and trip will never get completed.
+If page is reloaded then it gets cleared and trip will again take specified time to complete.
+  (Note: Instead of 5 min, have set it for 10 sec.)
 * UI is not clean.
 * More... at the time of demo!